-Since we are already dealing with a lot of medical terms here, it is a good idea that we discuss these 2 terms.
-They are very important in the context of Workers’ Compensation.
+Since we are already dealing with a lot of medical terms here, lets discuss 2 more crucial terms for Workers’ Compensation.

-Impairment is a condition.
-Disability is a state.
-Impairment can be permanent or temporary.
-Disability can be partial or total.
-The difference is very subtle.
+Impairment denotes a condition, whereas disability denotes a state.
+Impairment can be either permanent or temporary, whereas disability may be either partial or total.
+The variance between the two is nuanced.

 What is Impairment Rating from Workers’ Compensation?